jakobhuerner/jakobhuerner.github.io/_pages/work.md

 ## Professional blog

 I am writing about various aspects of my work in my [professional blog on LinkedIn](https://www.linkedin.com/pulse/welcome-jakobs-linkedin-blog-updated-lists-all-posts-jakob-h%C3%BCrner/").
+It no only help me reflect on challenges and my development at work.
+I also want to share my experiences with others so they benefit from it.